open-energy-transition/Oh-my-Grid/docs/start_mapping.md

 :exclamation: Remember to allow remote control in _Edit>Preferences>Remote Control_ and to disable all ad blocker.<br>
-:exclamation: Please read the common mistakes section in the starter-kit!
+:exclamation: Please read the common mistakes section in the starter-kit! <br>
+:exclamation: Certain big countries should not be clicked on at a national level (eg. Brasil, USA, India), but you can zoom in to click on regions/states.

 <style>
 #map {